Last Updated on October 1, 2022 by Jim Ferri

 By Jim Ferri

 I arrived by train in Killarney, Ireland, after a three-hour train ride from Dublin that took me across some pretty Irish countryside.
-It was a comfortable ride, during which time I got to enjoy the wit and wisdom of my fellow Irish passengers.
+It was a comfortable ride.
+And it also gave me time to enjoy the wit and wisdom of my fellow Irish passengers.

-I was one of the very few Americans on the train (if there were any others) since most travelers approach southwest Ireland via rental car from the capital, or from Shannon Airport, about a 1½- hour drive from the north.
-I wanted to experience the Irish trains, however, which I found quite comfortable, though a bit crowded on this route.
+I was one of the very few Americans on the train (if there were any others).
+Most travelers approach southwest Ireland via rental car from Dublin or from Shannon Airport.
+The latter is only about a 1½- hour drive from the north.
+But I wanted to experience the Irish trains, however, which I found quite comfortable, though a bit crowded on this route.

 Killarney, Ireland: More Than a Tourist Town